wultra/powerauth-server/docs/PowerAuth-Server-1.6.0.md

 existing `pa_application.id` and `pa_operation_application.operation_id` contains references to existing `pa_operation.id`.
 If necessary, manually remove orphaned records in `pa_operation_application`.
 Consider creating a backup before this operation.

+### Add activation_id Column

+Add a new column `activation_id` to the `pa_operation` table.
+This column is a foreign key that references the `activation_id` column in the `pa_activation` table.
+Storing the `activation_id` in the `pa_operation` table provides several enhancements:

+* It allows the creation of a new operation tied to a specific mobile device, identified by its activation ID.
+* It ensures that the operation can only be approved on that specific mobile device, again identified by its activation ID.